Citations and Research Impact

 Choose where and how you publish

-You can use tools such as Journals and Highly Cited Data (formerly known as the Journal Citation Reports) to find the impact factor of a journal, or the compare journals function within Scopus to find which journals receive the most citations within a subject area.
+You can use tools such as Journals and Highly Cited Data (formerly known as the Journal Citation Reports) to find the impact factor of a journal.
+Or, you can use the compare journals function within Scopus to find which journals receive the most citations within a subject area.

-Making your research available as open access [add link to libguide when available] means that it is open to anyone, and there is evidence that the increased readership leads to higher citation counts.
+Making your research available as open access means that it is open to anyone, and there is evidence that the increased readership leads to higher citation counts.

 Write clear titles and abstracts

-As most research is now discovered through a search engine, it is important that your title clearly indicates the content of your research so that it is obvious to searchers who may spend only a few seconds to decide if they want to read an article.
+As most research is now discovered through a search engine, it is important that your title clearly indicates the content of your research.
+It should make the topic obvious to searchers who may spend only a few seconds to decide if they want to read an article.
 Similarly a clear, well-structured abstract may also help your article rank better in searches and lead more people to go to the full text.

 The LSE Impact blog has a couple of very good posts on this: